-The Vancouver Division Retirement Support work has helped over 37,000 patients through 12 practice takeovers and the patient transition of 25 GP panels
+The Vancouver Division retirement support work has helped over 37,000 patients through 12 practice takeovers and the patient transition of 25 family physician panels

 Contact Information: Recruitmentvan@divisionsbc.ca or call 604-569-2010